 Holy Wednesday marks the end of Lent and the beginning of Easter.

 In addition, this day is like a mini-Friday, as Thursday and Friday are official holidays.
-So, Wednesday is typically more of party night during Semana Santa with many bars and clubs open.
+So, Wednesday is normally more of party night during Semana Santa with many bars and clubs open.
+But the bars and clubs in Colombia are currently closed due to the coronavirus pandemic and everyone is supposed to be at home during the quarantine.

 Thursday, April 9 – Maundy Thursday (Jueves Santo)